-If Xylella is confirmed in the UK, the UK government will implement EU regulations for control of Xylella.
+If Xylella is confirmed in the UK, the UK government will implement measures based on retained EU law for control of Xylella.

 If infection is detected at an early stage and is not thought to have spread, the infection will be classed as an ‘interception’.
-In the case of an ‘interception’ the infected plants will be destroyed, host plants in close proximity will also be destroyed, and further surveys will be undertaken.
+In the case of an ‘interception’ the infected plants will be destroyed, host plants in close proximity will also be destroyed, and further surveys of plants and potential vectors within a 200m radius for a minimum of two years will be undertaken.

 If the infection is thought to have spread beyond the initial infection point then it will be classed as an ‘outbreak’ and more severe containment procedures will be followed.
-Control measures following diagnosis of an ‘outbreak’ include: destruction of host plants within 100 m, a 5 km buffer zone with restricted movement of ‘specified’ plants for 5 years, and control of the insects which spread the disease.
+Control measures following diagnosis of an ‘outbreak’ include: destruction of host plants within 100m, a buffer zone of 2.5km radius with restricted movement and planting of ‘specified’ plants for a minumum of four years after the last finding of the pathogen, and control of the insects which spread the disease.